 - 1. New technologies, products, and related services have the potential to spur financial innovation and efficiency and improve financial inclusion, but they also create new opportunities for criminals and terrorists to launder their proceeds or finance their illicit activities.
-The risk-based approach is central to the effective implementation of the revised Financial Action Task Force (FATF) International Standards on Combating Money Laundering and the Financing of Terrorism and Proliferation, which FATF members adopted in 2012, and the FATF therefore actively monitors the risks relating to new technologies.
-The monitoring of new and emerging risks, including the risks relating to new technologies, should inform the risk assessment process of countries and obliged entities and, as per the risk-based approach, should guide the allocation of resources as appropriate to mitigate these risks. - 2.
+The risk-based approach (RBA) is central to the effective implementation of the revised Financial Action Task Force (FATF) International Standards on Combating Money Laundering and the Financing of Terrorism and Proliferation, which FATF members adopted in 2012, and the FATF therefore actively monitors the risks relating to new technologies.
+The monitoring of emerging risks, including the risks relating to new technologies, should inform the risk assessment process of countries and obliged entities and, as per the RBA, should guide the allocation of resources as appropriate to mitigate these risks. - 2.
 In June 2014, the FATF issued Virtual Currencies: Key Definitions and Potential AML/CFT Risks in response to the emergence of virtual currencies and their associated payment mechanisms for providing new methods of transmitting value over the Internet.
 In June 2015, the FATF issued the Guidance for a Risk-Based Approach to Virtual Currencies (the 2015 VC Guidance) as part of a staged approach to addressing the money laundering and terrorist financing (ML/TF) risks associated with virtual currency payment products and services. - 3.
 The 2015 VC Guidance focuses on the points where virtual currency activities intersect with and provide gateways to and from (i.e., the on and off ramps to) the traditional regulated financial system, in particular convertible virtual currency exchangers.
 In recent years, however, the virtual asset space has evolved to include a range of new products and services, business models, and activities and interactions, including virtual-to-virtual asset transactions. - 4.
-In particular, the virtual asset ecosystem has seen the rise of anonymity-enhanced cryptocurrencies (AECs), mixers and tumblers, decentralized platforms and exchanges, and other types of products and services that enable or allow for reduced transparency and increased obfuscation of financial flows, as well as the emergence of other virtual asset business models or activities such as initial coin offerings (ICOs) that present ML/TF-risks, including fraud and market manipulation risks.
-Further, new illicit financing typologies continue to emerge, including the increasing use of virtual-to-virtual layering schemes that attempt to further obfuscate transactions in a comparatively easy, cheap, and secure manner. - 5.
-Given the development of additional products and services and the introduction of new types of providers in this space, the FATF recognized the need for further clarification on the application of the FATF Standards to new technologies and providers.
-In particular, in October 2018, the FATF adopted two new Glossary definitions-"virtual asset" (VA) and "virtual asset service provider" (VASP)-and updated Recommendation 15 (see Annex A).
-The objectives of those changes were to further clarify the application of the FATF Standards to VA activities and VASPs in order to ensure a level regulatory playing field for VASPs globally and to assist jurisdictions in mitigating the ML/TF risks associated with VA activities and in protecting the integrity of the global financial system.
-The FATF also clarified that the Standards apply to both virtual-to-virtual and virtual-to-fiat transactions and interactions involving VAs.
+In particular, the virtual asset ecosystem has seen the rise of anonymity-enhanced cryptocurrencies (AECs), mixers and tumblers, decentralized platforms and exchanges, privacy wallets,2 and other types of products and services that enable or allow for reduced transparency and increased obfuscation of financial flows, as well as the emergence of other virtual asset business models or activities such as initial coin offerings (ICOs) that present ML/TF, fraud and market manipulation risks.
+Further, new illicit financing typologies continue to emerge, including the increasing use of virtual-to-virtual layering schemes that attempt to further obfuscate transactions in a comparatively easy, cheap, and secure manner.